armgong/rjulia/README.md

 3 add juliainstalldir\bin into your system PATH variable

+4 if you want typemapping R and julia variable that contain NA value,please install julia package DataArrays and DataFrames

 Demo

-please see two txt files in demo dir
+please see txt files in demo dir

 Doc